TX to Ae

 Control shaft diameter is 12mm.

 Fixed Vacuum Capacitors.
 Used in medium-power broadcast transmitters (several kilowatts).
-The top two capacitors are of Russian origin and have Cyrillic markings: pF = pF, kB = KV.
-The Jennings unit (50pF) has silvered electrodes, the others are aluminium.
+The bottom two capacitors are of Russian origin and have Cyrillic markings: πΦ = pF, kB = kV.
+The Jennings unit (50 pF) has silvered electrodes, the others are aluminium.
+The Jennings capacitor uses pale-green-coloured uranium glass for the glass-to-metal seals (see: en.wikipedia.org/wiki/Glass-to-metal_seal).

 Death of a Vacuum Capacitor